 Food during Hampta Pass Trek

-There are also no food options available during the trek to Hampta Pass.
-There are few cafes at the starting point Jobra, one shop at Chika and one at Chattru.
-But leaving this there are no choices of food.
-It’s better to hire a cook and rent all the necessary items itself from Manali or you can book the whole package and you’ll have nothing to worry about.
+There are also no food options available during the Trek to Hampta Pass.
+There are few cafes at the starting point Jobra, one shop at Chika, and one at Chattru.
+But leaving this, there are no choices of food.
+It is better to hire a cook and rent all the necessary items itself from Manali, or you can book the whole package, and you’ll have nothing to worry about.

 Other things regarding the Hampta Pass Trek